PlasmaPy/PlasmaPy-Demos/2023-SULI/README.md

 Notebooks from this folder can be run in two ways:

-1. (Preferred) On a local installation of python that includes Jupyter notebook.
+1. Online on Google Colaboratory (this will require a free Google account).
-2. Online on Google Colaboratory (this will require a free Google account).
+2. On a local installation of python that includes Jupyter notebook.
+(Advanced)

 Note that some functionality, like interactive plots, may not work on Google Collaboratory.
 Instructions are included below for both options